A common approach to singular perturbation and homogenization I: Quasilinear ODE systems: Introduction

 \right\} \ee From \reff{syst} it follows that $a(x,y,u,v+\partial_yw(x,y,u,v))$ is constant with respect to $y$.
 Therefore \reff{dual} yields that $ a(x,y,u,v+\partial_yw(x,y,u,v))= a_0(x,u,v) $ and, hence, $ b(x,y,u,a_0(x,u,v))=v+\partial_yw(x,y,u,v), $ i.e.

 On the other hand, the solution to \reff{syst} with $v=b_0(x,u,\bar v)$ (with arbitrary $\bar v \in \R$) is

 Therefore

 It follows that $a_0(x,u,\cdot)=b_0(x,u,\cdot)^{-1}$.
-In other words: Our definition \reff{anulldef} of the homogenized flux function $a_0$ is the same as the usual one for PDEs, i.e. for \reff{PDEanulldef}, considered in the case $d=1$.
-In the linear case this has been shown in \cite[Remark 2.3]{Ben} and \cite[Proposition 6.16]{Ci}.
-In \cite[Remark 5.9]{Ben} the formulas \reff{anulldef} and \reff{dual} are called dual formulas (there the linear case is considered, but with multidimensional space variable $x$). \end{remark}
+In other words: Our definition \reff{anulldef} of the homogenized flux function $a_0$ is the same as \reff{PDEanulldef}, considered in the case $d=1$.
+In the linear case this has been shown in \cite[Remark 2.3]{Ben} and \cite[Proposition 6.16]{Ci}. \end{remark}

 ~\\

 Our paper is organized as follows: In Section \ref{secabstract} we consider abstract nonlinear parameter depending equations of the type \bee \F_\ve(w)=0. \ee Here $\ve>0$ is the parameter.
 We prove a result on existence and local uniqueness of a family of solutions $w=w_\ve \approx w_0$ to \reff{intrabstract} with $\ve \approx 0$, where $w_0$ is an approximate solution to \reff{intrabstract}, i.e. an element with $\F_\ve(w_0)\to 0$ for $\ve \to 0$, and we estimate the norm of the error $w_\ve-w_0$ by the norm of the discrepancy $\F_\ve(w_0)$.
 This type of generalized implicit function theorems has been successfully applied to singularly perturbed ODEs and PDEs in \cite{Butetc,But2022,Fiedler,NURS, OmelchenkoRecke2015,Recke2022, ReckeOmelchenko2008}).
 Contrary to the classical implicit function theorem it is not supposed that the linearized operators $\F'_\ve(u)$ converge for $\ve \to 0$ in the uniform operator norm.
 And, indeed, in the applications to singularly perturbed problems as well as to periodic homogenization problems they do not converge for $\ve \to 0$ in the uniform operator norm (cf. Remark \ref{linop} below).
 Hence, the present paper is a first step (on the ODE level) to create a common approach to existence, local uniqueness and error estimates for singularly perturbed problems and for homogenization problems.
 In Part II \cite{II} we apply this approach to periodic homogenization for semilinear elliptic PDE systems.